Buy - Sell Brevard Real Estate

 4. Safety hazards, such as an exposed live buss bar in the electric panel.

 Most sellers are honest and are often surprised to learn of defects uncovered during an inspection.
 Realize that sellers are under no obligation to repair everything mentioned in the report.
 No home is perfect.
 Keep things in perspective.
 Don't kill your deal over things that don't matter.
 Be careful when demanding that a seller address deferred maintenance, conditions already listed on the seller's disclosure, or nit-picky items.
-The inspection report may be used as an opportunity to renegotiate the price, or it simply uses an expert to confirm the home's value, and reveals details covered in paragraphs D and N of the standard contract that refer to to wood destroying organisms and repairs.
+The inspection report simply uses an expert to confirm the home's value, and reveals details covered in the standard contract that refer to to wood destroying organisms and repairs.
 There is a limited life expectancy on every roof, every paint job, and every landscape.
 The Realtor takes these things into consideration when advising the seller on a price that will favorably compete with similar homes, or when advising the buyer on an appropriate offering price.

 Buying or Selling a Home?